 The Anti-Fraud & Anti-Corruption Guideline provides information on different forms of corruption and their consequences.
-Responsibilities of individual co-workers (both in member associations and in the General Secretariat of SOS Children's Villages International) are laid out, and steps to be taken concerning reporting, investigation and responding to allegations are stated.
+Definitions and examples thereof are also outlined in Section 5.1 of this report.
+Responsibilities of individual co-workers (both in member associations and in the GSC) are laid out, and steps to be taken concerning reporting, investigation and responding to allegations are stated.
 This guideline applies to co-workers and board members at all levels of SOS.

-2 Corruption Case Statistics 2017
+2 Corruption Case Statistics 2018